Stewardship at Westwood –”We make a living by what we get; we make a life by what we give.”

 |Quartile||% of Donors in the group||# of Donors in the group||Average Donation per Month||Range||Amount Donated by Quartile per Month||Average Donation per Year|

-Similar to previous years, this year’s stewardship campaign uses information (like this table) from “Beyond Fundraising: A Complete Guide to Congregational Stewardship” by Wayne B. Clark copyright 2007.
+Similar to previous years, this year’s stewardship campaign uses information (like this table) from “Beyond Fundraising: A Complete Guide to Congregational Stewardship” by Wayne B. Clark copyright 2007.present

-Person F has been contributing to Westwood for years.
-At $200/month their pledge (the commitment to support for a year) puts them un the high part of the 3rd quartile.
+Person E has been contributing to Westwood for years.
+At $5100 for the year, donated in July, their pledge (the commitment to support for a year) puts them in the middle of the 1st quartile (about $425/month).

-Persons Q & R are a couple; both are very active at Westwood.
-Together they contribute $630/month.
-Their contribution (divided between them) puts them on the cusp between the 1st and 2nd quartiles.
+Persons W & X are a couple; both are very active at Westwood.
+Together they contribute $410/month.
+Their contribution (divided between them: $205 per month each) puts them on the cusp between the 2nd and 3rd quartiles.

 Membership & Friendship

-Westwood has 78 members and numerous friends who provide financial and volunteer support to the congregation.
+Westwood has 79 members and numerous friends, many of whom provide financial and volunteer support to the congregation.
 Westwood continues to gain a few new friends and members every year, but at the same time, some friends and members move away or become less active.

 There is no membership fee at Westwood Unitarian.